Indiiigo/participatory-compsocsci-documentation/README.md

 [Dr. Katrin Weller](https://katrinweller.net/) is an information scientist working at the Computational Social Science department at GESIS and team leader of “Social Analytics and Services”.
 Her research focus is on social media, new types of research data and data preservation, scholarly communication & altmetrics, web users and communication structures.

+If you have any questions about the workshop, feel free to reach out to us at {firstname.lastname}@gesis.org